heapwolf/cxx-eventemitter/README.md

 Remove all listeners on the emitter.

 ### `int` listeners();
-Find out how many listeners had been added to an emitter.
+Number of listeners an emitter has.

 ## INSTANCE MEMBERS

 ### maxListeners
-How many listeners an event emitter should have before considering that there is a memory leak.
+Number of listeners an event emitter should have before considering that there is a memory leak.